 Now, wouldn’t it be nice to understand why this has happened?
 What has caused the increase in performance and therefore reduced the times?
 Maybe it was an improvement in their technique; or maybe they were able to execute faster flip turns; or probably they improved their drag in the water.
 But maybe it is also, or only, the increase of the anaerobic power of your swimmer …

 Imagine you would be able to assess the glycolytic power of your swimmer before and after this training program.
 This would enable you to understand how the prescribed training program affected the times over the 100m.
 If nothing happened in the glycolytic power of your swimmer, well, then there is still some untapped potential here.
 But on the other hand, maybe the glycolytic power of your athlete increased big time.
 Once again, good job!
 In this case you just found a training program that actually increases their glycolytic power, which you can now fine –tune, adapt and apply to other athletes.

 You can bet you will see significant different glycolytic powers within your training group – even for athletes who show the same performance outcome and times in a specific event.
 One swimmer may have a very high glycolytic power, and another a significant lower one.
 You herby just started to discover how to fine-tune the training programs for those athletes: the one with the high glycolytic power may benefit most from working on other aspects of this/her the performance (aerobic system, technique, turns, etc.).
 On the other hand, the athletes with the lower glycolytic power may benefit a lot more from improving their anaerobic energy production.

-INSCYD enables coaches to measure and track the glycolytic power of their athletes accurately, beside a ton of other important metrics.
+INSCYD enables coaches to measure and track the glycolytic power of their athletes accurately, besides a ton of other important metrics.
 You may use simple testing sessions to do this.
 However most of the professional coaches simply use data derived from training to monitor the development of glycolytic power of their athletes.